-With a digital product sales business, you are typically self-employed and responsible for finding your own insurance, which can be quite costly and time-consuming.
+With a sell digital products, you are typically self-employed and responsible for finding your own insurance, which can be quite costly and time-consuming.

-Often times, as a digital product sales business, you typically work alone and do not have much face-to-face interaction with other team members.
+Often times, as a sell digital products, you typically work alone and do not have much face-to-face interaction with other team members.

-As a digital product sales business, you typically pay self-employment taxes which can be quite high.
+As a sell digital products, you typically pay self-employment taxes which can be quite high.
 It's important to understand what you will be paying in taxes each year so you can determine if the work you're taking on is worth it.

 • No safety net

-Typically, as a digital product sales business, you do not receive a consistent pay-check and instead earn money based on your transactions each month.
+Typically, as a sell digital products, you do not receive a consistent pay-check and instead earn money based on your transactions each month.
 During the slow periods, you typically take away less since the job is based on commission.
 It's important to budget accordingly for the slow times.

 • High overhead expenses

-With starting a digital product sales business, there are overhead expenses that come with selling a physical product.
+With ing a sell digital products, there are overhead expenses that come with selling a physical product.
 You will want to make sure you strategically budget for these overhead costs.
 We discuss this more in the startup costs section below.

 • You may need to charge sales tax